Italy Heaven: Plan your dream holiday in Italy

 Tickets and events

-If you just want to absorb some atmosphere, there will be three big screens around the Palazzo del Cinema featuring footage and interviews from the festival.
-A 'Movie Village' hosting special events with stars, cafes and various commercial stalls will take place around the old Casiṇ building.
+If you just want to absorb some atmosphere, there will be big screens around the Palazzo del Cinema featuring footage and interviews from the festival.
+A 'Movie Village' hosting special events with stars, cafes and various commercial stalls takes place around the old Casiṇ building.

 For full details of timetables and tickets, check the latest information on the official Venice Film Festival website (links panel on the right).